soxueren/atsd/api/sql/README.md

     WHEN 'nurswgvml006' THEN 'NUR-1'
     WHEN 'nurswgvml301' OR 'nurswgvml302' THEN 'NUR-3'
     ELSE 'Unknown'
-  END AS 'location'
+  END AS "location"
-FROM 'mpstat.cpu_busy'
+FROM "mpstat.cpu_busy"
   WHERE datetime >= PREVIOUS_MINUTE
 ```